Mittelblut9/ChangerJs/README.md

 <hr>

 <h3><strong>To get the newest data when the user changed the input values</strong></h3>
-<i>Note: This event will be triggered when the user leaved the input or pressed enter</i>
+<i>Note: This event will be triggered when the user left the input or pressed enter</i>
 <br>

 ```js